shrad059/shrad059/README.md

 ## 👤 About Me

 Hi there, my name is Shraddha Singh.
-I am a second year student at Dalhousie University double majoring in Computer Science and Physics.
+I am a third year student at Dalhousie University double majoring in Computer Science and Physics.
 I am currently exploring the field of machine learning and learning software development.

 ## Social